nlburgin/npiet-GMP/README.md

 in the shell you use to run the program, before running it.
 Note that you may need to invoke administrative privilege and edit the settings in `/etc/security/limits.conf` before this is allowed.
 If you change those settings, be aware they may not take effect until you log out and back in (or at least run `su -l <your-username>` to get a "refreshed" shell).

 There is also another possible crash that sometimes occurs with long programs of >1000 steps.
 It seems to have surfaced when I added GMP support, though I can't figure out why.
-Valgrind ruled out most of the common kinds of memory errors, yet the stack said the crash occurred in the `realloc()` function.
+Valgrind ruled out most of the common kinds of memory errors, yet the stacktrace said the crash occurred in the `realloc()` function.
 It may have just been an obscure bug in my copy of GLIBC 2.28, I don't know.
 In any case, Jemalloc is optionally supported as a memory allocator, and if you get a weird crash it may fix it to build with Jemalloc support.
 It did fix it for me, though again I'm not really sure why 🤷

 Install jemalloc and its headers, and build with: